Pubic lice are tiny insects that infect the pubic hair area and lay eggs there. These lice can also be found in armpit hair and eyebrows.

 The proper treatment, including thorough cleaning, should get rid of the lice.

-Scratching can make the skin become raw, or even cause a skin infection.
+Scratching can make the skin raw or cause a skin infection.

-Avoid sexual or intimate contact with people you know have public lice until they have been treated.
+Avoid sexual or intimate contact with people you who have pubic lice until they have been treated.